erastusnzula/emaileasily/README.md

 Hello,

-You can simply read emails using emaileasily's read_emails function and pass the arguments email address, password, the number of emails to read, label, host, port.
+You can simply read emails using emaileasily read_emails function and pass the arguments email address, password, the number of emails to read, label, host, port.

 Kind regards,